BBGMoura/obsidian-software/Java/Database Management/Hibernate/Hibernate Architecture.md

 Hibernate has layered architecture which helps the user to operate without knowing the underlying APIs.
 It uses the database and configuration data to provide persistence services to the application.

 Hibernate is an Object Relational Mapping tool.
+ORM maps object fields to columns in the database of the entity.

 ![[hibernate.png]]